Scope Design System

 Building Components

-To support scalable, consistent design across Scope’s web and mobile platforms, I built a comprehensive UI component library from scratch.
-The categorized lists below outline the full inventory of components I created for each platform.
+To support consistent design across platforms, I built a comprehensive UI component library from scratch.

 Variants

-For each component, I built out all possible states and combined them as variants in Figma.
 Designers could simply search by name in the Assets panel, drag the component into their canvas, and toggle settings in the right panel for quick customization.

 To ensure adoption, I also ran Figma onboarding sessions and recorded step-by-step video tutorials, so team members could confidently use and contribute to the design system.